Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

   - *Termination*: Loop exits when $i >= "arr.len()"$

   By mathematical induction, all accesses are safe.
-  No testing required—we have a proof.
+  No testing required --- we have a proof.
 ]

 == The Challenge